xing0047/TPS/README.md

 This codebase is heavily borrowed from [DA-VSN](https://github.com/Dayan-Guan/DA-VSN).

 ## Contact
-If you have any questions, feel free to contact: xing0047@e.ntu.edu.sg
+If you have any questions, feel free to contact: dayan.guan@outlook.com and xing0047@e.ntu.edu.sg.